 Being able to use one of these drugs when you are not in a clinical trial is most commonly referred to as compassionate use.

 Is compassionate drug use legal?

 Compassionate drug use is legal, but it’s tightly restricted to people who meet certain conditions.
-The FDA first approved investigational drugs to be used in this way for critically ill patients in 1987.
-For people who aren’t in clinical trials, there are 2 ways a drug company can allow use of their unapproved drug: through expanded access programs (EAPs) or through single patient access.
+For people who aren’t in clinical trials, a drug company can allow use of their unapproved drug in 2 ways:

-The FDA generally approves these EAPs if the drug has shown that it works at least somewhat to treat cancer in the clinical trials that are being done.
+The FDA generally approves these EAPs if the ongoing clinical trials have shown that the drug works at least somewhat to treat cancer.
 This can allow a lot of people access to the unapproved drug, as long as they meet the requirements of the EAP.